SahibJ56/vitalis_v1/README.md

 ## How It Works

-When you look at food while wearing your Ray-Ban Meta glasses, the Vitalis app detects it through the camera, classifies it, and logs the meal — calories, macros, and whether it fits your dietary goals — silently in the background.
+When you look at food while wearing your Ray-Ban Meta glasses, the Vitalis app detects it through the camera, classifies it, and logs the meal; calories, macros, and whether it fits your dietary goals, silently in the background.
 No tapping, no searching, no manual entry.

 That food log is exposed via API.
 This agent reads it continuously, combines it with your Oura Ring data, and reasons across both.
 If you have been consistently low on iron for four days, it tells you.
 If your readiness score dropped because you slept poorly after eating late, it connects those dots.
 If the pattern looks serious enough to warrant a doctor, it offers to call and book one — and when you say yes, it picks up the phone.